 Migraine Headaches

-Of all the headaches that people may get, the migraine headache is the worse.
-Not only is it more painful than other types of headaches, but it also is more difficult to diagnose and to treat.
+Of all the headaches that people may get, migraine headaches are the worse.
+Not only are they more painful than other types of headaches, but they also are more difficult to diagnose and to treat.

 Questions you may have include: